-Dr. Browning says psoriasis causes pitting and yellow discoloration of the nail.
+Dr. Browning said psoriasis causes pitting and yellow discoloration of the nail.
 According to the American Academy of Dermatology, other symptoms include a buildup beneath the nail, or the nail itself crumbling.

 If you’re constantly painting your toenails, the nail polish can leave residue or stains.
 To avoid yellowish nails, consider using a clear base coat before the polish to add a protective layer and prevent discoloration.

 If you see black streaks or discoloration, Dr. Browning said, in rare incidences this can actually be subungual melanoma, a type of malignant cancer.
 If you are seeing streaks on your nails, you should talk to your doctor to see if you need any tests.

 If you’re worried about the color of your nail, you may also be wondering if it will fall off.

 “Toenails can fall off for a variety of reasons but the number one cause is trauma, or injury to the toenail,” Dr. Browning said.
 “This can be caused from tight shoes or bumping the toenails through repetitive trauma or even exercise.”

 Usually if the condition is from trauma, the nail may grow back healthy and normal.
 However, your toenail may grow back thickened and misshaped.

 Toenails can also fall off if there is a fungal infection.
 When fungal nails fall off, they usually come back with the same fungus, as the infection lies in the matrix or root of the nail.
 There are over-the-counter remedies available for nail fugus, and if these do not work then speak to your doctor about other options.

 In order to know if there is a fungus or another serious condition affecting your nail, consider talking to your podiatrist or primary care doctor.